Team Tournament Overview

 Team Tournament History

-Teams are composed of any four players pre-registered as a team.
+Teams are composed of any four pre-registered members as a team.
 Each team member must select a different event as his official game.
-Team members and games may be updated until July 10, 2023.
-No changes may take place thereafter—including on-site.
+Team members and games may be updated until July 1, 2025.
+No changes may take place thereafter, including on-site.
 In case of conflicting entries, the last version received is official.
-Teams consist of four pre-registered individuals.
-They must each select a different team game.
 Send the name of the team (up to 20 characters, including spaces), the name of each team member, and his or her team game to the convention director at ConventionDirector@boardgamers.org.

 Bracket Busting Contest